 Examples of melt zones in JET in configuration with ITER-like Walls.

-Industrial activities involved in hydrogen accidents discussed in the ARIA report
+Industrial activities involved in hydrogen accidents discussed in the ARIA report.
+This report considers accidents which occurred before 2007, with 123 in France and 92 in other countries.

 In fission reactors, the hydrogen generation is activated by the core material water reactions (e.g., with zirconium cladding, steel from supporting structures and boron carbide control rods).
-The images below show the Fukushima accident in 2011 caused by a tsunami and resulting in a hydrogen explosion.
+The images below show the Fukushima accident in 2011 initiated by a tsunami which caused a loss of cooling, resulting in hydrogen explosions.

 Hydrogen explosion at Fukushima Daiichi nuclear fission power plant following an earthquake and tsunami.
-The hydrogens from steam in the hot reactor core.
+The sea water ingress caused the cooling plant to fail but did not enter the reactors.
+The hydrogen was formed from the overheated cooling water in the hot reactor cores.

-In fusion reactors the fuel, tritium, is a hydrogen isotope and also hydrogen could be produced in similar ways as in fission reactors with oxidation reactions between water/ steam and plasma facing components or hot dust.
-In fusion power plants, hydrogen explosion risks exist in the tokamak vacuum vessel but also in the tritium plant buildings and the waste handling buildings.
+In fusion reactors the fuel, tritium, is a heavy hydrogen isotope and chemically identical in its reactions to normal hydrogen.
+Hydrogen can also be produced in similar ways as in fission reactors with oxidation reactions between water/steam and plasma facing components or hot dust.
+In fusion power plants, hydrogen explosion risks exist in the tokamak vacuum vessel but also in the tritium plant buildings and the active maintenance facilities.
 Mitigation plans are being developed for all areas.
 The bioshields are being designed to contain all possible explosions inside the power plant and to avoid any escape of radioactivity to the surrounding environment.
-The doubts about the ITER bioshield are among the reasons for the construction stop from ASN which is discussed below.
-Studies of methods of mitigate the risk of hydrogen explosions in fusion facilities are in progress.
-Methods include passive autocatalytic recombiners has which come into action spontaneously as soon as the hydrogen concentration increases and are standard in fission reactor confinement regions.
+Doubts about the ITER bioshield are among the reasons for the construction stop order from ASN, which is discussed below.
+Studies of methods to mitigate the risk of hydrogen explosions in fusion facilities are in progress.
+Methods include passive autocatalytic recombiners which come into action spontaneously as soon as the hydrogen concentration increases and are standard in fission reactor confinement regions.
 Another method is the injection of non-reactive CO2 into the vacuum vessel as soon as an air leak is detected.
-Most of the serious accident in the list of accidents above, involve hydrogen explosions.
+Most of the serious incidents in the list of accidents above involve hydrogen explosions.

-The French Autorité de Sûreté Nucléaire (ASN) refused, in Jan 2022, to release a "Hold Point" on the assembly of the ITER Tokamak, stopping any activities which could not be reversed and stalling the tokamak assembly for at least 10 months.
+The French Autorité de Sûreté Nucléaire (ASN) refused, in Jan 2022, to release a "Hold Point" on the assembly of the ITER Tokamak, stopping any activities which could not be reversed and stalling the tokamak assembly for more than a year.
 The New Energy Times website explains the situation in a post: French Regulator Halts Assembly of ITER Reactor.
 In order to lift the hold, the ASN (ASN: CODEP-DRC-2022-000845.) requires the following actions:

 "The neutron budget values that you predict during the operation of the installation are greater than the maximum neutron fluence taken into account for the sizing of the installation.
 The information submitted concerning the radiological maps does not make it possible to demonstrate the control of the limitation of exposure to ionizing radiation, a major challenge for a nuclear fusion installation.
 In particular, the activation of materials by neutron flux has not been properly taken into account and the exposure of workers in locations adjoining nuclear buildings must be evaluated with realistic assumptions, for the different modes of operation, in order to demonstrate compliance with regulations."